-As I’m placing this blurb in my arbitrary “unique food as far as I know it” section, I feel better about the fact that my son and I ate several pieces of cheese – make that FRIED cheese – for the good of the blog.
+This page is going into the “unique food as far as I know it” file… which is very important.
+That way, I’ll feel better about the fact that my son and I ate several pieces of cheese – make that FRIED cheese – for the good of the website.
 Sacrifices, people.

 I’d heard about the legendary fried cheese at Shady Glen years ago, and knowing how much Hoang would love such a thing, I got some “to go” back then.
 By the time we got home, the cheese was soggy and kind of blah.
 But I knew it had potential.